Head-To-Head Contrast: CuriosityStream (NASDAQ:CURI) & Empire Post Media (OTCMKTS:EMPM)

-CuriosityStream (NASDAQ:CURI – Get Rating) and Empire Post Media (OTCMKTS:EMPM – Get Rating) are both small-cap consumer discretionary companies, but which is the better business?
-We will contrast the two companies based on the strength of their analyst recommendations, institutional ownership, earnings, dividends, risk, valuation and profitability.
+CuriosityStream (NASDAQ:CURI – Get Rating) and Empire Post Media (OTCMKTS:EMPM – Get Rating) are both consumer discretionary companies, but which is the superior stock?
+We will contrast the two businesses based on the strength of their risk, earnings, valuation, institutional ownership, analyst recommendations, dividends and profitability.

 Profitability